yaitoo/sqle/README.md

 - _Configurable and extendable sharding_

 ## Tutorials
-> All examples on https://go.dev/doc/tutorial/database-access can work with `sqle.DB` instance without any change.
+> All examples on https://go.dev/doc/tutorial/database-access can directly work with `sqle.DB` instance.
 ### Connecting to a Database
 SQLE directly connects to a database by `sql.DB` instance.
 ```